 GRAY: With his mother and father in the family cemetery.
 And that's - that really is the driving force for this to happen.
 It's - maybe it's a psychological thing, but to have a 19-year-old boy's remains marked unknown and put in a comingled grave 6,000 miles from where, perhaps, his mother and father might have wanted him is cold medicine.
 So this is kind of like bringing somebody back into the fold.

-CORNISH: Well, Tom Gray, I want to wish you the best - you and your family and hope that you are able to bring home your cousin, Edward Hopkins.
+CORNISH: Well, Tom Gray, I want to wish you the best - you and your family and hope that you are able to bring home your cousin, Edwin Hopkins.

 GRAY: Well, thank you very much.

-CORNISH: Tom Gray - his cousin was Edward Hopkins.
+CORNISH: Tom Gray - his cousin was Edwin Hopkins.
 Hopkins died on the USS Oklahoma during the attacks on Pearl Harbor.
 Transcript provided by NPR, Copyright NPR.